stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 this imaginative way.
 It could not be as he thought it, I reflected, yet on the other hand it could not be otherwise than worthy of investigation.
 The man seemed unduly excited and alarmed about something, but it was hard to think that all cause was lacking.
-He was so specific and logical in certain ways&mdash;and after all, his yarn did fit in so perplexingly well with some of the old myths&mdash;even the wildest Indian legends.
+He was so specific and logical in certain ways--and after all, his yarn did fit in so perplexingly well with some of the old myths--even the wildest Indian legends.

-  That he had really overheard disturbing voices in the hills, and had really found the black stone he spoke about, was wholly possible despite the crazy inferences he had made&mdash;inferences probably suggested by the man who had claimed to be a spy of the outer beings and had later killed himself.
-It was easy to deduce that this man must have been wholly insane, but that he probably had a streak of perverse outward logic which made the naive Akeley&mdash;already prepared for such things by his folklore studies&mdash;believe his tale.
-As for the latest developments&mdash;it appeared from his inability to keep hired help that Akeley&rsquo;s humbler rustic neighbours were as convinced as he that his house was besieged by uncanny things at night.
+  That he had really overheard disturbing voices in the hills, and had really found the black stone he spoke about, was wholly possible despite the crazy inferences he had made--inferences probably suggested by the man who had claimed to be a spy of the outer beings and had later killed himself.
+It was easy to deduce that this man must have been wholly insane, but that he probably had a streak of perverse outward logic which made the naive Akeley--already prepared for such things by his folklore studies--believe his tale.
+As for the latest developments--it appeared from his inability to keep hired help that Akeley's humbler rustic neighbours were as convinced as he that his house was besieged by uncanny things at night.
 The dogs really barked, too.